Buffalo police shoving incident: Initial reactions by local and state officials

 Governor Andrew Cuomo and Senator Chuck Schumer condemned the incident via social media.
 Erie County District Attorney John J. Flynn said the officers "crossed a line".
-Cuomo asked why the officers' actions were necessary, described their behavior as "just fundamentally offensive and frightening", and said the city of Buffalo should consider firing them and carrying out a criminal investigation.
+Cuomo asked why the officers' actions were necessary, described their behavior as "just fundamentally offensive and frightening", and said the city of Buffalo should consider firing them and carry out a criminal investigation.
 In a statement that Gugino's lawyer passed on to CNN on June 15, Gugino said he appreciated the concern, but added, "There are plenty of other things to think about besides me."

 After viewing video of the incident, Buffalo Mayor Byron Brown said he was "deeply disturbed" by it.
 He also said the incident was "disheartening", because in the previous days, protests were "peaceful", while he, the police, and the community were conducting meetings.
 On June 10, Brown announced impending changes to Buffalo police protocol, including implementing "appearance tickets" for non-violent protesters rather than having them face arrest and creating a "public protection unit" to replace the emergency response team, with an emphasis on being better-suited to handle large-scale protests.
 He also said the police union was "in the wrong".
 Buffalo Bills cornerback Josh Norman and New Orleans Saints linebacker Demario Davis attended this press conference as part of a nationwide tour to help improve awareness to social justice issues, with Davis praising Brown's plans for change.

 Initially, media outlets incorrectly reported that Mayor Brown called Gugino an "agitator" and a "major instigator"; Brown was actually referring to another protester, not Gugino.
 Some media outlets issued corrections on their websites.